Assessing Coconut Water’s Impact on Ketosis: A Nutritionist’s Advice Included

 Factors That Influence Whether Coconut Water Should Be Consumed on Keto or Not

-While coconut water is great for rehydrating, it’s not ideal for those wanting to learn how to lose belly fat overnight since it’s fairly high in carbs and low in both fat and protein, making it unfit for the ketogenic diet unless consumed in moderation or in very small amounts.3
+While coconut water is great for rehydrating, it’s not ideal for those wanting to learn how to lose belly fat overnight since it’s fairly high in carbs and low in both fat and protein, making it unfit for the ketogenic diet unless consumed in moderation or in very small amounts.5

-Whether coconut water should be consumed on keto or not all comes down to the caveats laid out by the nutritionist that we quoted above: caloric allotment, small serving sizes, and quality of the coconut water
+Whether coconut water should be consumed on keto or not all comes down to the caveats laid out by the nutritionist that we quoted above: caloric allotment, small serving sizes, and quality of the coconut water.

 Since many coconut water brands and varieties try to sneak in added sugars, other sugary fruit juices, or artificial ingredients and preservatives, it would be wise to always check the nutrition label or ensure the can or bottle says “100% organic coconut water.”